bedezign/yii2-audit/docs/installation.md

 }
 ```

-See [Database Logging](database-logging) for the all configuration options and advanced usage information.
+See [Database Panel](database-panel/) for the all configuration options and advanced usage information.

 ## Logging Javascript